 In the past few years since Pancreum's concept came on the scene, a lot has changed -- from more advanced CGM tech, to increased mobile health and Bluetooth connectivity, to many advances in trial AP systems.
 Not to mention the advancement in stable glucagon formulas and all the AP studies that have been making headlines.

-Pancreum's prototype, nicknamed Genesis, is making great headway, Gil tells us.
+Pancreum's prototype is making great headway, Gil tells us.
 "This isn't science fiction, and it's very doable within a reasonable time frame.
 Maybe there's one more design cycle and then we're looking to do animal trials."

 Gil is now working on developing the CGM wedge with Oregon-based iSens, which has been working on a minimally invasive CGM sensor for the better part of two decades now.
 The company had been bought by Bayer years ago, but after the nation's financial crisis, that Big Pharma player opted not to market the iSens CGM sensor and sold the product rights back.